The most minor of decisions can have vast consequences,

 and hustlers so desperate for a meal or a fix that they’d willingly transcend the boundaries of normal sexual behavior

-with an unattractive, overweight, fifty-seven year old degenerate sadist.
+with an overweight fifty-seven year old degenerate sadist.

-If Bill took a particular shine to one of these rough-trade urchins he’d invite the lad to become his houseboy,
+If Bill took a particular shine to one of these rough-trade urchins make the lad his houseboy,

 tasked with cooking meals and tidying up the mansion in exchange for sexual servitude and a warm place to sleep.